 |Here are some examples:|

-oscillates "in place" as shown above.
-Standing waves "live"
+just oscillates "in place" as shown above.
+Standing waves "live" as sound

 You can always construct a standing wave by superimposing two "running" plane waves that are identical except that they travel in opposite directions: